 @jesser704 took her kids to run through the Field of Corn during their recent visit to Dublin!

 @debgavin snapped this shot with Leatherlips.

 Leatherlips was the first piece in the Art in Public Places program.
-This sculpture is a 12-foot high portrait of the Wyandot Native American Chief, Leatherlips.
+This sculpture is a 12-foot high portrait of the Wyandot, Leatherlips.
 Leatherlips stands gazing at the Scioto River at Scioto Park and has done so since 1990.

 Dublin Irish Festival 30th Anniversary Harp

 @dublinohio snapped this shot of this commemorative piece of art.

 Created to commemorate the 30th anniversary of the Dublin Irish Festival, this harp sculpture is a symbol of Irish pride.
 This milestone year of the largest 3-day Irish Festival in the world deserved something extra special!
 Stop by the South field entrance of Coffman Park to see this commemorative piece.

 Set in the center of the Bridge and High Street square, the Daily Chores sculpture was inspired by Dublin’s historic town water pump that sat in the middle of that very intersection in the early 1900s.
 This pump served as the primary source of drinking water for the town, but also as a community gathering places where people would come together to connect.